Onggi: Features

 Onggi are made by a specialized group of workmen called onggijang.
 The design of the pots is influenced by the characteristics and climate of the regions in which they are made.
 As a result, the shape, size, and manufacturing method of onggi vary from region to region.
 Nevertheless, onggi types share similarities: biodegradability, porosity, resistance to rot, and firmness or "vertebration".
 Due to the low firing temperatures often used in producing onggi, they are archaeologically rarely found as the shards eventually return to its former clay state or are used as grog.
 Features of onggi include its breathability, stability, suitability for fermentation, economical price, porosity, and diverse usage.

 Suitability for fermentation

 The most significant characteristic of Korean cuisine is its use of fermented food, utilizing onggi pots for the fermentation process.
 Other foods and items can also be stored in containers originally meant for fermentation, such as tobacco, candlesticks, and cooked rice.

 Since the materials to make onggi can be easily and cheaply obtained, onggi has traditionally retailed at a low price, making it obtainable for the lower and middle class.

 Porosity

 Before firing, the onggijang (onggi craftsperson) glazes its surface.
 This glaze plays a key role in providing a waterproof surface and preventing leaks.
-Afterwards, a large amount of sand particles are added to the body of the clay, acting as passages for air.
+Additionally before firing a large amount of sand particles are added to the body of the clay, acting as passages for air.
 This way, air but not water can pass through the pottery.
 Koreans describe this phenomenon as "onggi breathing".
 This property contributes to its widespread use in making fermented foods.